Cork Marcheschi: Early life and education

 Cork Marcheschi was born on April 5, 1945, to Italian immigrants Luigi and Aurora Marcheschi in San Mateo, California.
+His sister was Bonnie Lynn Tempesta, a baker and businesswoman who helped pioneer the gourmet food movement.

 He enrolled at the College of San Mateo in 1963 to avoid the draft.
 Prior to enrollment, Marcheschi was training as a disc jockey and sound engineer, which led him to declare a major in telecommunications.
 He would later switch to art after being introduced to an avant-garde poem by Kurt Schwitters untitled "W" His reputation as a pleasant "outlaw" as described by 2001 exhibition catalogue, "Portrait of an Artist as Outlaw" largely evolved from his struggles with dyslexia.
 In 1966, he attended California State College in Hayward, California, By 1970, Marcheschi received his MFA and began to teach at Minneapolis College of Art and Design.
 He relocated from the San Francisco Bay to Minneapolis.
 Marcheschi obtained a master of fine arts.

 Career

 In 1966, Marcheschi enrolled in California State College and began to study art with Mel Ramos and Sy Weisman.
 In the following year, Marcheschi secured his first one-man show in San Francisco.
 After discovering the work of Nikola Tesla in 1968, he realized his sole interest in energy as a medium and decided to abandon sculptural objects.
 Marcheschi achieved this through experimentation with Tesla's work on radio frequency and the transmission of electrical energy without wires.
 The same year, Marcheschi was featured in a group show at the Sun Gallery in San Francisco.
 In 1969, he exhibited his first experiential installation at the California College of Arts and Crafts.
 In 1970 Marcheschi began a teaching position at the Minneapolis College of Art and Design.
 The following year, Minneapolis Institute of the Arts curator, David Ryan, gave Marcheschi his first museum show at the Minneapolis Institute of the Arts.
 In 1971, Marcheschi contacted Martin Friedman and was offered a space in the 1971 Walker Art Center opening exhibition.
 This would be Marcheschi's first national exposure.
 The show included artists Richard Serra, Mark di Suvero, Donald Judd, Robert Irwin, Robert Morris, Robert Rauschenberg, and Ed Moses.
 In 1973, Marcheschi met Lou Meisel.
 Meisel offered him a show at the Louis K. Meisel Gallery in NYC.
-In 1973 Marcheschi also Joined the stable of Gallerie M in Germany.In the same year, Marcheschi returned to Art Gallery 118 with Night Lights.
+In 1973 Marcheschi also Joined the stable of Gallerie M in Germany.
+In the same year, Marcheschi returned to Art Gallery 118 with Night Lights.
 In 1974, art collector Jim Morgan saw Marcheschi's work at the Meisel Gallery and pursued him for a show in his Kansas City gallery.
 Marcheschi's first museum acquisition "Dream End" was made by the American Museum of Milwaukee, Wisconsin in 1976.
 In 1976, he also exhibited at Kunsthalle Düsseldorf and received the Bush Foundation Grant.